Server Properties in Analysis Services

 Configure properties in msmdsrv.ini

 Some properties can only be set in the msmdrsrv.ini file.
+These properties do not apply to Azure Analysis Services.
 If the property you want to set is not visible even after you show advanced properties, you might need to edit the msmdsrv.ini file directly.

 Check the DataDir property in the General property page in Management Studio to verify the location of the Analysis Services program files, including the msmdsrv.ini file.